chris-l/bin-packing-grid/README.md

 The `<bin-packing-grid>` creates a grid formed by squares, which each side has the measure of `cell-size` in pixels (default 100).
 Each one of those squares is separated by a gutter determined by `gutter-size` also in pixels (default 5).

-The size of each `<bin-packing-item>` element is determined by the amount of `rows` (number of squares, plus gutter space, vertically) and `cols` (number of squares, plus gutter space, horizontally)
+The size of each `<bin-packing-item>` element is determined by the amount of `rows` (number of squares, plus gutter space, vertically) and `cols` (number of squares, plus gutter space, horizontally).

+Instead of manually specifying `rows` and `cols`, is possible to add the `detect-size` attribute (with any or no value) to try to detect the required number of `rows` and `cols`.

-The `<bin-packing-item>` elements don't have colours, backgrounds, borders or any visual style by default.
-The only style properties added are the ones required to resize and positionate the element into the grid.
+The `<bin-packing-item>` elements don't have colours, backgrounds or any visual style by default (except a border to make it visible).
+The only style properties added are the ones required to set the size and positionate the element into the grid.
 Is up to the developer to add any other desired style.
 By using the **transition** css property, is possible to animate the movement of elements.

 To fill the gaps, `<div>` elements with the **bin-packing-filler** class will be created.
 Those elements are created into the shadow dom.
 You can target that element for styling with a rule like this: